MicrosoftLearning/mslearn-sql-dev/Instructions/Labs/04-import-export-data.md

     az login
     ```

-1. Set the active subscription if you have multiple subscriptions:
+1. (Optional) If you have multiple subscriptions, set the active subscription:

     ```bash
     az account set --subscription <your-subscription-id>